 These are must-read documents.
-You can view them on screen anytime using Acrobat reader or even print a copy of them to keep with your notes.
+You can view them on-screen anytime using Acrobat reader or even print a copy of them to keep with your notes.
 Read the additional information below about the writing requirements in this course.
 If you do not adhere to those standards, you will lose points.
-In general, you can count on about 5-10% penalty for each occurrence.
+In general, you can count on about a 5-10% penalty for each occurrence.

 The document template

 I have prepared an imaginary paper to illustrate the formatting issues.
 You should view this sample paper, print and study it.
 If the proper Adobe Acrobat plug-in has not been installed, you will not be able to view this document.

 I have prepared a template that will produce the results I want using Microsoft Word.
 You may download the Microsoft Word template and use it in all your written work.
 It is a self-extracting compressed ZIP file.
 Double click on the file name to extract into the same directory after you download it.